ohcnetwork/leaderboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Troubleshooting
+If you encounter any issues during setup, refer to the following troubleshooting tips:

+- **Error: GITHUB_PAT is not configured in the environment.
+Request quota exhausted for request POST /graphql**
+  - If you're facing this error for new contributors, follow these steps:
+    1. Instead of running `pnpm dev`, create your own GitHub access token.
+[Read Steps here](https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+    2. Run the following command instead:

+       ```bash
+       GITHUB_PAT=<YOUR_KEY> pnpm dev
+       ```
+  - Alternatively, if you have the `gh cli` installed and configured on your device, you can run the following command without creating an access token:

+    ```bash
+    GITHUB_PAT=$(gh auth token) pnpm dev
+    ```

 ### Installing packages

 To install new packages, run the following command: